 Theft

 Theft is simply the crime of taking something that doesn’t belong to you.
 The traditional name for this kind of theft is “larceny.”
-In Pennsylvania, theft can be committed a few different ways, such as by using deception, unlawfully carrying something away, or by using extortion.
+In Pennsylvania, theft can be committed in a few different ways, such as by using deception, unlawfully carrying something away, or by using extortion.
 There are also specific statutes for theft from a motor vehicle, theft of services, and unauthorized use of an automobile.

 Because theft does not involve interacting with the victim, it is usually considered a “property crime.”
 If you were charged with theft as a college student, our theft defense lawyers for Temple students and college students can help.